 The Dancing and Singing of Villagers

-This project is based around aspect of the music of Vivaldi’s famous violin concerto ‘Autumn’.
-It provides materials for widely differentiated teaching, with some very simple tasks and others which are quite sophisticated.
-Students will need guidance from a teacher as to how to use the materials most constructively.
-Vivaldi’s score is prefixed by a short Sonetto Dimostrativo – a short poem depicting the ‘action’ of the music.
-This clearly indicates that the ritornello theme represents the the dancing and singing of villagers to celebrate the harvest and that the episodes, which feature the solo violinist, represent those villagers who succumb to the influence of the wine and eventually finish their revelries in a deep slumber.
-Our ear is led back and forth from dancing of the whole village to scenes of individuals’ merriment, as if the scene were being filmed for television.
-A far-reachingly modern concept for 1730!
+This project is based around aspects of the music of Vivaldi’s famous violin concerto ‘Autumn’.
+It provides materials for widely differentiated teaching, with some very simple exercises and others which are quite sophisticated.
+Guidance from a teacher will be useful.
+Vivaldi’s score is prefixed by a short Sonetto Dimostrativo – a short poem depicting the ‘action’ the music represents.
+The ritornello theme points to the dancing and singing of villagers to celebrate the harvest and the episodes, which feature the solo violinist, represent those villagers who succumb to the influence of the wine and eventually finish their revelling in a deep slumber.
+Our ear is led back and forth from the dancing of the whole village to scenes of individuals’ merriment, as if the scene were being filmed for television.
+An extremely modern concept for 1730!

 Age range: 2-5 No: 6-8 No; 9-11 possible, in part; 12-13 maybe;14-15 works well; 16-17 very useful; 18+ very useful.